LOT Polish Airlines Flight 703

-LOT Polish Airlines Flight 703 was a plane that crash-landed about 1 km north of Rogóżno railway station, on 2 November 1988.
-In the accident one person was killed and several were seriously injured.
+On 2 November 1988, LOT Polish Airlines Flight 703, an Antonov An-24 operating a scheduled domestic passenger flight from Warsaw Okęcie Airport to Rzeszów Airport in Poland, crashed short of the runway after an attempted emergency landing following a dual engine failure.
+Of the 25 passengers and 4 crew members, 1 passenger was killed, while 12 people were injured.
+As of 2026, the accident remains the last crash involving the airline.

-As of March 2024, the crash was LOT Polish Airlines' last disaster.
+The investigation concluded that the flight crew's failure to activate the aircraft's de-icing system led to both engines failing.
+Following the accident, the airline accelerated the withdrawal of its fleet of An-24s and replaced them with the ATR 72.

 Background

 Aircraft

-The aircraft involved, purchased in April 1966, was a 22-year-old Antonov An-24B registered as SP-LTD and named Dunajec.
-The Antonov An-24 is a Soviet-built twin-engine turboprop aircraft, entering into commercial service in 1963.
+The aircraft involved was a 22-year-old Antonov An-24B registered as SP-LTD and named Dunajec.
+It was purchased in April 1966 and put into service on 5 April 1966.
+The Antonov An-24 is a Soviet-built twin-engine turboprop aircraft, entering commercial service in 1963.
 The aircraft can seat up to 50 people, with the aircraft involved having a capacity of up to 48 seats.
+The aircraft was used to operate LOT Polish Airlines' domestic flights, along with 11 other An-24s.

 Passengers and crew

-There were 25 passengers and 4 crew members on board the aircraft, with radio journalist Tomasz Beksiński also among the passengers on board the aircraft.
-Of the passengers, four of them were foreigners.
-These included one British, one American, and two Dutch passengers.
-Two of the passengers were undercover officers, who were part of the Milicja Obywatelska, insuring the aircraft's safety.
+There were 25 passengers and 4 crew members, with radio journalist Tomasz Beksiński among the passengers on board the aircraft.
+Of the passengers, four were foreigners: one British, one American, and two Dutch.
+In addition, there were two undercover officers posing as passengers who were part of the Milicja Obywatelska, ensuring the aircraft's safety.

-The flight crew consisted of the Captain Kazimierz Rożek, who had 30 years of flying experience, and first officer Waldemara Wolskiego.
+The flight crew consisted of captain Kazimierz Rożek, who had 30 years of flying experience, first officer Waldemar Wolski, flight engineer Marek Lubicz-Nowicki, and flight attendant Elżbieta Żychlińska.